 Seeing the wonderful work of CBM first hand has really opened my eyes to how important it is to support these people who are living with disabilities in the poorest of countries.
 This Miracles Day, I ask you to get behind supporting the wonderful work of CBM to invest in the Miracle Gift of Sight.
 It’s only $32, but that $32 creates an incredible impact that seriously is changing lives.

-Also spread the word by sharing about Miracles Day, and fine out more by reading this fabulous blog post by my wonderful colleague at LightFM – Lucy Holmes
+Also spread the word by sharing about Miracles Day, and fine out more by reading this fabulous blog post by LightFM’s – Lucy Holmes